 I always hated history.
 Pages and pages of textbooks filled with things done by old white guys?
 Not really my jam.

 Point of irony: Ashar LOVES history.
-Her dad, Chris, and my fiance, Dan, are pretty nuts about it too (Dan was a history major in undergrad, even).
+Her dad, Chris, and my fiance, Kaitlyn, are pretty nuts about it too (Kaitlyn was a history major in undergrad, even).

 It wasn’t until we started our homeschooling journey with Ashar that I realized something.